fantrove/fantrove.github.io/README.md

 ## 🔮 What’s Coming Next?
-FanTrove Hub is still evolving, and in the future, we plan to add exciting features such as:
+FanTrove is still evolving, and in the future, we plan to add exciting features such as:
 🎨 **Font Generator** – Type text and instantly transform it into stylish fonts.
 🔍 **Character & Symbol Search** – Easily find the special characters and symbols you need.
 📌 **Personal Collection Feature** – Save your favorite symbols for quick access later.